 9. Haul Roads

-Any applicant for a new Class A or B Concentrated Animal Feeding Operation shall identify the primary routes to be used for transporting feed and animals to the operation and transporting animals or raw products from the operation and the approximate average number of trucks.
+Any applicant for a new Class C Concentrated Animal Feeding Operation shall identify the primary routes to be used for transporting feed and animals to the operation and transporting animals or raw products from the operation and the approximate average number of trucks.

-Applicants for a new Class A or B Concentrated Animal Feeding Operation shall enter into a road agreement for identified haul roads, and such agreement shall be filed with the Zoning Officer.
-Class A or B are required to be situated upon roads adequately designed to carry the proposed number of fully or partially loaded trucks using said CAFO.
+Applicants for a new Class CConcentrated Animal Feeding Operation may be required to enter into a road agreement for identified haul roads, and such agreement shall be filed with the Zoning Officer.

 10. Standards for Conditional Uses